IkindoWebEdit/ikindo-docs/UC_HTMLSave.md

 N/A
 ## 6. Preconditions
  - The user is logged in as an admin
- - The users is in the "View-Html-Editor" Section
+ - The users is in the "View HTML Editor" Section
 ## 7. Postconditions
  - The html source code gets added to the website